Europe court defends scoop on Monaco prince's love child

-Prince Albert admitted shortly afterwards that he was the father of a baby boy born out of wedlock to French-Togolese flight attendant Nicole Coste.
+A month later, Prince Albert admitted that he was the father of a baby boy born out of wedlock to French-Togolese flight attendant Nicole Coste.

 "The court found that the public had a legitimate interest in knowing of the child's existence and being able to conduct a debate on the possible implications for political life in the principality of Monaco," it said.

 "The court concluded that, in disclosing the information, (Coste) had sought to secure public recognition of her son's status and of the fact that the prince was his father, which were crucial factors in ending the secrecy surrounding him."

 In the Paris Match interview published in May 2005, Coste, then 33, described her years-long affair with Albert, whom she said she met on a Paris-Nice flight in July 1997.

 The article was illustrated with several pictures of Albert holding a child in his arms.